obsidian-tasks-group/obsidian-tasks/docsv2/advanced/notifications.md

 ---

-Warning
-{: .label .label-yellow}
+> [!warning]
-Completing recurring tasks does not work correctly with Reminders as of August 2022.
+> Completing recurring tasks does not work correctly with Reminders as of August 2022.
 See [this issue in Reminders to check the current status](https://github.com/uphy/obsidian-reminder/issues/93).

 ---